-Was the day care in Malpas to be closed?
+A committee member asked whether the day care centre in Malpas was to be closed.

-- The Strategic Director confirmed it had been closed at the beginning of the pandemic to protect the health of those who attended as they were particularly vulnerable. - The Strategic Director highlighted that they were looking at more tailored options for individuals which had been accelerated by the pandemic, but focused on community based activities and supporting in finding what is right for the individual and for doing different things.
+- The Strategic Director confirmed it had been closed at the beginning of the pandemic to protect the health of those who attended as they were particularly vulnerable.

+- The Strategic Director highlighted that they were looking at more tailored options for individuals which had been accelerated by the pandemic, but focused on community based activities and supporting in finding what is right for the individual and for doing different things.

-Had the pandemic seen a rise in children being removed from home?
+A committee member asked whether the pandemic had seen a rise in children being temporarily removed from homes.